adriancs2/auto-folder-backup/README.md

 ## Recommended Hard Disk Setup

 - 1st hard disk: A 250GB SSD hard disk for Windows OS (Drive C)
-- 2nd hard disk: A 500GB high grade SSD hard disk for the main file server storage (Drive D)<br />This is usually the target folder.<br />Reference for a high grade SSD: https://ssd.userbenchmark.com/
+- 2nd hard disk: A 500GB high grade SSD hard disk serves as the main file server storage (Drive D)<br />This is usually the target folder for backup.<br />Reference for a high grade SSD: https://ssd.userbenchmark.com/
-- 3rd hard disk: A 2-4TB large capacity SSD hard disk for backup, partitioned into two or more drives
+- 3rd or more hard disks: 2-4TB large capacity SSD hard disk for backup, partitioned into two or more drives.

 ## How does this program work